-What is EU RoHS 3?
+What is the EU/2015/863 Directive (sometimes incorrectly referred to as RoHS 3)?
 How does it differ from EU RoHS 2?

-RoHS 3 Directive (EU) 2015/863 (also known as EU RoHS 3) amends Directive 2011/65/EU (also known as EU RoHS 2) to add four substances to the current six restricted substances.
-These directives are intended to help protect the environment and residents from known hazardous substances in electrical and electronic equipment.
+RoHS Directive (EU) 2015/863 amends the recast Directive 2011/65/EU (also known as EU RoHS 2) to add four substances to the original six restricted substances.
+These Directives are intended to help protect the environment and consumers from known hazardous substances in electrical and electronic equipment.
 The substances and restriction thresholds covered under these directives are:

 Original 6 substances (2011/65/EU):

 - Mercury: 0.1%